mhebrard/mhebrard.github.io/tutorials/setup.md

 Setup your machine to work with version control system.

 ## Version Control System
-[Git](https://git-scm.com/downloads) is a version control system that facilitate code sharing and team work.
+[Git](https://git-scm.com/downloads) is a version control system.
+It allows to keep track of any modifictation of files and facilitate code sharing.

 ### [Windows]
 * Download Git for Windows